 Are HELP publications free?

-Access and use of all PDF material on the web-site is free.
-Physical material such as books, posters, and DVD-Rom Libraries are available for free for use in developing countries for only the cost of mailing.
+Access and use of all PDF material on the website is free.
+Physical material such as books, posters, and USB Flash Drive Libraries are available at very low cost.
 A donation to HELP is requested.

 Is my donation tax-deductible?